Tips for First-Time Reptile Owners

 Home visits may be a requirement for adoption from a shelter or rescue group but would vary according to individual adoption procedures, says Smith.
 Reptile permits vary based on state law and local ordinances.

 Many states have outlawed certain exotic species and in some cases that includes reptiles,” says Smith.
-For example, Florida recently outlawed all red-eared sliders and instituted a permit system for boa constrictors.
+For example, Florida outlawed all red-eared sliders and instituted a permit system for boa constrictors.
 Most restrictions apply to venomous snakes, large constrictors and crocodilians.

 Finding a Reptile